 About John Kamm Remembers

-The series began as This Month in History.
-In 2015, the series was reformatted and rebranded as Roots, sometimes called Roots of Dui Hua.
-No longer restricted to a particular month or event, the series took on a more personal voice and became John Kamm Remembers, and the series continues to this day.
+Dui Hua’s publications have changed over the years but have always looked to the past to understand the present and work for a more just future.
+The series was originally published as This Month in History before being rebranded as Roots of Dui Hua in 2015.
+No longer restricted to a particular month or event, the series took on a more personal voice in 2016 as John Kamm Remembers and continues to this day.

 The John Kamm Remembers stories appear below in the order they were published, beginning with the most recent.